 If an email looks suspicious, report it to firstname.lastname@example.org by forwarding the email as an attachment.
 The IS&T Security team will take steps to protect the community.

 The Information Protection @ MIT website provides access to policies and guidance on safeguarding information at the Institute.
-The IT Security Awareness I and II courses are available in the Atlas Learning Center.
+The Awareness I: IT Security and Awareness II: IT Security courses are available in the Atlas Learning Center.

 Report an IT security incident